Get video tips about talking to your healthcare professional.

 Environmental factors that may play a role in depression include trauma, loss of a loved one, a difficult relationship, or other stressful situations.
 Some depressive episodes may occur without an obvious trigger.

 If you think you may have depression, there is something you can do about it.
-The first step is to talk to your healthcare provider about your symptoms.
+The first step is to talk to your healthcare professional about your symptoms.

 You can also read about the symptoms of depression below to help you get a better understanding about the types of changes you may be experiencing.